-Cisco Unified Communications Manager supports H.239 in Release 7.1(2).
+Cisco Unified Communications Manager supports H.239.
 This feature defines the procedures for use of up to two video channels in H.320-based systems and for labeling individual channels with a role of "presentation" or "live."
 This procedure indicates the requirements for processing the channel and the role of the channel content in the call.
 Role labels apply to both H.320 and H.245 signaling-based systems.

 Several new CDR fields support a second video channel for both the origination and destination devices.
 This CDR provides an example of these new fields.
-See Table 5-1 on page 5-1 for a complete description of the CDR fields.
+See Table 5-1 on page 5-2 for a complete description of the CDR fields.